macbuse/macbuse.github.io/FN_ANAL/index.md

 for teaching (so I can see your work) but scans from phones are good too. so you should try it out and tell me if you can use it.
-1. There will be corrections on YouTube but you **must** participate in class as much as possible by submitting scans of work and chatting.
+1. There will be corrections on YouTube but you **must** participate in class as much as possible
+   - by submitting scans of work
+   - by chatting.
 1. I will post on this page the exercises with hints usually a day or two before class meets.
 1. Because classes are online we will use class time optimally to
   - discuss corrections (Mondays and Fridays) you have prepared